 I know I’m lucky to have only had three UTIs over the years, because they are awful.
 It doesn’t mean I will never get one again though.

-And the more I delve into the murky world of UTIs, the more I realise how common they are.
+And the more I delve into the murky world of UTIs, the more I realize how common they are.

 We Should Talk More About Recurrent UTIs